-The payments which the Catholic Church has demanded from the German state for over 200 years are of unlimited duration, yet a few months after this programme was aired, the German Church demanded that its own (one-time) payments to victims of clerical abuse be strictly limited by a compensation ceiling of €5000, which is no more than a priest’s monthly salary, and the Church alone decides what proportion of that it wants to give each victim.
+The payments demanded from the German state for over 200 years are of unlimited duration, yet a few months after this programme was aired, the German Catholic Church demanded that its own (one-time) payments to victims of clerical abuse be strictly limited by a compensation ceiling of €5000, which is no more than a priest’s monthly salary, and the Church alone decides what fraction of that it wants to give each victim.

 This morning the Government began pondering where Germany can cut expenses.
 Everywhere belts are to be tightened.
 Only one area is spared, the Catholic and Protestant church dignitaries.
 For ― what hardly anyone knows ― in addition to the “church tax” the state also pays the wages of our heavenly representatives.
 And, be that as it may with Christian frugality, they are decidedly princely.
 [Here we report] about ways to save millions.